 In 1992 Slavelord took over operations but his efforts lasted for less than a year.
 He left the group after discovering that one of his fellow organisers had been syphoning communal funds that were intended for the daily operations of the group.
 Slavelord went to team up with some former The Firm members to create the Originally Funny Guys.
 This venture had a few releases but was abruptly shutdown on October of 1992 after the Slavelord had one of his old bulletin board intro-advertisements broadcast nationwide on an NBC Dateline 'underground hackers' expose.

-Finally Pieman sysop of The Pits continued using The Humble Guys brand.
-This was until October of 1995 when his home was raided by U.S. Marshals and lawyers representing the Novell Corporation.
+Pieman continued using The Humble Guys brand.
+This was until october 1995 when his home was raided by U.S. Marshals and lawyers representing the Novell Corporation.

 The Slave Lord while best known as The Humble Guys distribution coordinator was also a programmer.
 He authored the bulletin board system application Lush Software Design BBS.
 LSD wasn't an original program that was created from scratch rather it was a derived from the Pascal source code of the Forum 2.5 BBS software that had been released beforehand.
 LSD evolved into a product of its own standing with a technical support group known as Ultra Tech.
 Where system operators for a nominal fee of $100 USD could buy the support and usage rights for the LSD software.